A Unified Data Representation Learning for Non-parametric Two-sample Testing: Preliminaries

-\textbf{Two-sample Test.} Two-sample test is one of the statistical hypothesis tests that aims to assess whether two independent identically distributed \(i.i.d.\) samples, denoted by \(S_P = \{x_i\}_{i=1}^n \sim \mathbb{P}^n\) and \(S_Q = \{y_j\}_{j=1}^m \sim \mathbb{Q}^m\), where $x_i, y_j \in \mathcal{X}$, are drawn from the same distribution \citep{lehmann2005testing}.
-In two-sample testing, the \textit{null hypothesis} $H_0$ refers to two samples sourcing from the same distribution, which stands for $\mathbb{P} = \mathbb{Q}$.
+\textbf{Two-sample Testing.} Two-sample testing is one of the statistical hypothesis tests that aims to assess whether two \emph{independent and identically distributed} samples, denoted by \(S_\mathbb{P} = \{x_i\}_{i=1}^n \sim \mathbb{P}^n\) and \(S_\mathbb{Q} = \{y_j\}_{j=1}^m \sim \mathbb{Q}^m\), where $x_i, y_j \in \mathcal{X}$, are drawn from the same distribution \citep{lehmann2005testing}.
+In two-sample testing, the \textit{null hypothesis} $H_0$ refers to two samples being drawn from the same distribution, which corresponds to $\mathbb{P} = \mathbb{Q}$.
 The \textit{alternative hypothesis} $H_1$ indicates that two samples are drawn from different distributions, meaning $\mathbb{P} \neq \mathbb{Q}$.
 Whether we should accept or reject $H_0$ depends on the test statistic $\hat{t}$, which represents the differences between two samples.